UNCG-CSE/Hackathon-Team4/README.md

 * Git
 * Plotly
 * Dash
-* Detail requirements are provided in requirements.txt
+* Detailed requirements are provided in requirements.txt

 ## Setting up the app